The Importance Of Examining Your Beliefs

 For example, a person who automatically gets angry and defensive when you try to tell them how they could do something better, or improve themselves, is never likely to learn from any beneficial information they hear because they have been pre-programmed to automatically reject it.

 Sometimes, the true reality of a situation may be uncomfortable or painful to deal with.
-So rather than confronting that pain, it is often much easier to stick with the illusion that false beliefs provide.
+So rather than confronting that pain, it’s often much easier to stick with the comfortable illusion that false beliefs provide.

 Humans are taught to conform to the wishes and desires of others from childhood.
 As a result, when a child becomes an adult, they may resist believing in something which goes against the crowd for fear of being ridiculed or rejected.